Trump vows 25 million jobs, most of any president

 The only specifics he mentioned in his inaugural address were building new highways, bridges, railways and airports "all across our wonderful nation."

 Trump has outlined the rest of his plan on his website and during the campaign.
-In addition to infrastructure spending, he wants a massive tax cut for businesses and individuals, a rollback of regulations and renegotiating trade deals, especially with China and Mexico.
+In addition to infrastructure spending, he wants a massive tax cut for businesses and individuals, a rollback of regulations and renegotiating trade deals and actions, especially with China and Mexico.

 Wall Street is giddy about most of these ideas (as long as his plans don't cause a trade war).
 The stock market has rallied about 6% since Trump won the election.